 - Food for Sale.
 Yummy food!
 There will be a wide selection of healthy, greasy, veggie, meaty, traditional, fruity, fusion, cooked, fast and slow food to choose from.

 - Booze for Sale.
-No glass or cooler boxes allowed at the main festival area.
+No glass or cooler boxes are allowed into the main festival area.

 - Mieliepop is diverse friendly.
-If you have any political, transgender or race issues then please stay away.
+If you have any political, transgender or raceial issues then please stay away.
 Only a mild case of provincial rugby conflict will be tolerated.

 - Human, wind and mind powered crafts/canoes are allowed.
 Safety jackets are required!
 Please ensure that you have the ability to float graciously (swim).